BogdanaSim/AnimalRescue/README.md

 # AnimalRescue

-Check the branches for each assignment (inheritance, encapsulation, polymorphism, abstraction)
+Check the branches for each assignment (inheritance, encapsulation, polymorphism, abstraction, animal_rescue_project)